aws-controllers-k8s/community/docs/design/proposals/resource-reference/resource-reference.md

 resource to be created, and in a stable state, before proceeding to create the resource which references it.

-For example, currently if ACK customer needs to create an APIGatewayv2 integration, they first need to
+For example, currently if ACK customer needs to create an APIGatewayv2 `Integration`, they first need to
 1. create an `API` custom resource
 2. wait for `API` resource creation to finish